Nonadiabatic Holonomic Quantum Computation via Path Optimization: GENERAL METHOD OF GEOMETRIC PATH DESIGN

 At the final time, the evolution operator can be written as

 where

 are the elements of holonomic matrix and dynamical matrix, respectively.
-Generally, the dynamical phase always impinges on the noise-resilient feature, so we set the total phase only depends on geometric features by ensuring $K_{ml}=\eta A_{ml}$, where $\eta$ is a proportional constant independent on the parameters of qubit system.
-On the one hand, by eliminating the dynamical element, i.e., $\eta\!=\!0$, there induces a pure geometric phase.
-On the other hand, if $\eta\!\neq\!0, -1$, it induces an unconventional geometric phase \cite{UnGQCZSL}.
+Generally, the dynamical phase always impinges on the noise-resilient feature, so the total phase we set depends only on geometric features by ensuring $K_{ml}=\eta A_{ml}$, where $\eta$ is a proportional constant independent on the parameters of qubit system.
+On the one hand, by eliminating the dynamical element, i.e., $\eta\!=\!0$, the total phase will be a pure geometric phase.
+On the other hand, if $\eta\!\neq\!0, -1$, it reduces to an unconventional geometric phase \cite{UnGQCZSL}.